 BH: I mean, I think that’s absolutely right.
 I think that’s why people get tripped up in the kinds of things that they do, because you have to live and learn.
 Darius comes off as the kind of person who sees other people dating, and sees the world around him, and thinks, “Well, I’m smarter than that.
 I know not to get tripped up in this” But you don’t know what you would do in a situation until you get there.
 If you are looking for the “right person,” whatever that is, you don’t know who that is until you’ve been with them, lived with them, breathed with them, done things with them.
 And so you kind of have to get your hands dirty, you know what I mean?
 And I guess this is the show where Darius’s hands get dirty, but he learns something from it.

 Ross: What is that line of yours?
 The heart wants..

 BH: “The heart wants what the heart wants.”

-Ross: Yeah.
+Ross: Yeah, which is an interesting quote.
 It’s almost like you say one thing and then you say another right after.

 BH: Right.
 Well, I’m trying to– that was the scene where Josh gets a little carried away and does the Woody Allen/Soon-Yi parallel; finding romance in the place you least expect it.